enpotid/sccs/README.md

 # SCCS
-This is Rust math library && Terminal scientific calculator
+This is a Rust math library and a terminal scientific calculator